-In 2015, the U.S. Department of Health and Human Services in conjunction with the U.S. Department of Agriculture issued the eighth edition of the Dietary Guidelines for Americans [78].
+In 2020, the U.S. Department of Health and Human Services in conjunction with the U.S. Department of Agriculture issued the ninth edition of the Dietary Guidelines for Americans [87].
 The guidelines have been revised and published every five years since 1980.
 A rigorous process, using the best scientific evidence, was used to develop these guidelines.
 A 13-member independent committee of experts prepared a report for review by government scientists and officials, who subsequently made the report available to the public and invited comment.
-Additional expert review occurred and the Dietary Guidelines were established.
+Additional expert review occurred, and the Dietary Guidelines were established.
 The focus of previous guidelines was on individual dietary components, such as food groups and nutrients.
-The focus of the 2015 edition is on overall eating patterns and their food and nutrient characteristics, with guidance for choosing a healthy diet to prevent diet-related chronic disease.
+The focus of the 2020 edition is on overall eating patterns and their food and nutrient characteristics, with guidance for choosing a healthy diet to prevent diet-related chronic disease.
 The underlying premise is that nutritional needs should be met primarily from foods.
-The 2015 edition also includes data that describe the significant differences between Americans' consumption patterns and guideline recommendations and indicate where shifts are needed to help people achieve healthy eating patterns.
-One such shift is choosing nutrient-dense foods and beverages in place of less healthy choices, rather than increasing overall intake [78].
+The 2020 edition also includes data that describe the significant differences between Americans' consumption patterns and guideline recommendations and indicate where shifts are needed to help people achieve healthy eating patterns.
+One such shift is choosing nutrient-dense foods and beverages in place of less healthy choices, rather than increasing overall intake [87].

-The 2015 guidelines provide five key recommendations that encourage healthy eating patterns.
-These recommendations should be applied in their entirety due to the interconnected relationship that each component can have with others [78]:
+The 2020 guidelines provide four key recommendations that encourage healthy eating patterns.
+These recommendations should be applied in their entirety due to the interconnected relationship that each component can have with others [87]:

 - Follow a healthy eating pattern across the lifespan.
 Food and beverage choices matter.
-Make selections that promote a healthy body weight, support adequate nutrition, and reduce risk of chronic disease. - Focus on variety, nutrient density, and amount.
-Nutrient dense foods are those that provide adequate nutrient intake and/ or positive health effects and that have not been "diluted" by the addition of calories from added solid fats, sugars, or refined starches not naturally present in the food. - Limit calories from added sugars and saturated fats and reduce sodium intake. - Shift to healthier food and beverage choices.
-Replace typical choices with more nutrientdense options.
-Consider cultural/personal preferences to accomplish/maintain shifts over time. - Support healthy eating patterns for all in all environments.
+Make selections that promote a healthy body weight, support adequate nutrition, and reduce risk of chronic disease. - Customize and enjoy nutrient-dense food and beverage choices to reflect personal preferences, cultural traditions, and budgetary considerations.
+A healthy dietary pattern can benefit all individuals regardless of age, race, or ethnicity, or current health status. - Focus on meeting food group needs with nutrient-dense foods and beverages, and stay within calorie limits.
+Nutrient dense foods are those that provide adequate nutrient intake and/or positive health effects and that have not been "diluted" by the addition of calories from added solid fats, sugars, or refined starches not naturally present in the food.

+• Limit foods and beverages higher in added sugars, saturated fat, and sodium, and limit alcoholic beverages.

-Overall, a healthy eating plan is one that emphasizes a variety of vegetables from all subgroups, whole fruits, whole grains, fat-free or low-fat dairy products and/or fortified soy beverages, lean meats, poultry, fish, seafood, beans, eggs, unsalted seeds and nuts, soy products, and oils [78].
+Overall, a healthy eating plan is one that emphasizes a variety of vegetables from all subgroups, whole fruits, whole grains, fat-free or low-fat dairy products and/or fortified soy beverages, lean meats, poultry, fish, seafood, beans, eggs, unsalted seeds and nuts, soy products, and oils [87].
 In addition, the plan should be low in saturated fats, trans fats, cholesterol, sodium, and added sugars.

-The following quantitative recommendations were made for components of the diet that should be limited as they are of particular public health concern in the United States [78]:
+The following quantitative recommendations were made for components of the diet that should be limited as they are of particular public health concern in the United States [87]: